heilaaks/snippy/docs/source/usage.rst

 Usage
 =====

-The basic usage contains adding a snippet with specified tags and search them.
+You can add any number of command or code snippets and search them with a keyword list.
+The keyword list search finds the results with any matching keyword.

 .. code:: bash

-    snippy --snippet 'docker rm $(docker ps -a -q)' --tags docker, image, cleanup
+    python snip.py --snippet 'docker rm $(docker ps -a -q)' --brief 'Remove all docker containers' --tags docker, image, cleanup python snip.py --find docker